companion of Sirius

 Sirius (α CMa)

-The white star that is the brightest in the constellation → Canis Major and the brightest star of the sky (V = -1.46).
+The white star in the constellation → Canis Major that is the brightest star of the sky (V = -1.46).
+Its other designations include HD 48915, HR 2491, and BD-16°1591.
 Its particular brightness is mostly due to its proximity to the Earth, being a mere 8.6 → light-years away, the fifth closest star system.
-Sirius is a → dwarf of → spectral type A1 V with an → effective temperature of 9880 K, and a luminosity 26 times more so than the Sun.
-It has a radius of 1.75 solar and a minimum equatorial rotation speed of 16 km/sec, and rotates in less than 5.5 days.
-Sirius is a visual binary (separation 4.6 arcsec, period 50 years), the companion Sirius B being the first white dwarf to be discovered.
-Sirius is "metal rich," its iron content triple that of the Sun, most likely from some sort of elemental diffusion.
+Sirius is a → dwarf star of → spectral type A0 or A1 V with an → effective temperature of 9,880 K, a mass of 2.063 ± 0.023 Msun (Bond et al., 2017, ApJ 840, 70), and a → luminosity of 26 Lsun.
+Sirius has a radius of 1.75 solar and a minimum equatorial rotation speed of 16 km s-1.
+Its → rotation period is less than 5.5 days.
+This star is a → visual binary (separation 4.6 arcsec, period 50 years), the companion → Sirius B being the first → white dwarf to be discovered.
+Sirius is a → metal-rich star, its iron content triple that of the Sun, most likely from some sort of → element diffusion.

 From L. Sirius, from Gk.
 Seirios, literally "scorching," because of its brightness.